 - Investigating Education in Germany: Historical Studies from a British Perspective, Routledge 2015

 - Educating the Germans.
 People and Policy in the British Zone of Germany, 1945-1949, 2018

 David Phillips’s main research interests are in education in Germany, transition in education in eastern Europe and the former Soviet Union, educational policy ‘borrowing’, theoretical perspectives in comparative education, and EU education and training policy.

 Much of David Phillips’s recent research has been in the area of educational policy borrowing and in EU education and training policy.
 He recently (1998-2002 inclusive) directed a five-year EU-funded project (PRESTIGE – ‘Problems of Educational Standardisation and Transition in a Global environment’) in this latter area, and oversaw and contributed to the many publications which emerged from the project.
 Currently the focus of his work is on British interest in educational provision in Germany over the past 200 years.
 In 2005, together with Alis Oancea, he organised an international seminar funded by the European Science Foundation on the subject ‘15 Years On: Post-communist transitions and European integration of central and eastern European Countries’.

-One of his recent books is The German Example: English Interest in Educational Provision in Germany Since 1800 (Continuum,2011), and he is currently working on a book to be published in 2015, Educating the Germans, which will be a study of British educational policy in occupied Germany, 1945-1949.
-The research for this book is supported by a Leverhulme Trust Emeritus Fellowship awarded in 2012.
+One of his recent books is The German Example: English Interest in Educational Provision in Germany Since 1800 (Continuum,2011), and he has most recently published Educating the Germans, a study of British educational policy in occupied Germany, 1945-1949.
+The research for this book was supported by a Leverhulme Trust Emeritus Fellowship awarded in 2012.
 In 2015 Routledge published Investigating Education in Germany: Historical Studies from a British Perspective.